|Nutritional Guidelines (per serving)|

 - 2 large carrots (finely chopped)

-- 8 cups chopped butternut squash (peeled, seeded and chopped into 1-inch cubes)
+- 8 cups butternut squash (peeled, seeded, and chopped into 1-inch cubes)

 - 4 cups vegetable stock